jbock-java/jbock/SPAGHETTI.md

 ### Runtime modifiers

-The output streams, as well as some other parameters can be changed before one of the parse methods is invoked.
+The output streams, as well as some other parameters can be changed before either `parse` or `parseOrExit` is invoked.
-This example shows all the available options:
+This example shows all available runtime modifiers:

 ````java
 MyArguments_Parser parser = new MyArguments_Parser()